70+ Edtech Companies Transforming the Way We Teach in 2026

 BrainPop

-Known for: Engaging online content for schools and home use
+Known for: Engaging online content for school and home use

 With its array of games, videos, and online activities, BrainPop encourages a stronger connection to learning.
-They offer programs for schools and districts and families at home.
+They offer programs for schools, districts, and families at home.
 Programs include standard school subjects plus arts, music, health, social-emotional learning, and more.

 Civitas Learning